frainfreeze/studying/projects/readme.md

 + [Other] - random programming problems

 **Projects**
-+ [Sandbox] - junkyard, unfinished projects.
-New projects reside here before maturing enough to go one dir up.
-Often no docs or tests
-+ projects mature enough not to be in sandbox but still too young for their own repository.
++ Projects mature enough not to be in sandbox but still too young for their own repository.
 Sparse documentation and tests

+**Sandbox**
++ junkyard, unfinished projects.
+New projects reside here before maturing enough to go to project directory.
+Often no docs or tests.

 **Miscellaneous**
 + Collection of scripts and code snippets.
 See folders readme for details.